xpack/vscode-xpack-extension-ts/README.md

 ## Quick Start

-The simplest way to get used with the xPack C/C++ Managed Build extension is to create a simple Hello World project.
+The simplest way to start with the **xPack C/C++ Managed Build** extension is to create a simple _Hello World_ project.

-### Create a Hello World project
+### Create a Hello World C++ project

+The easiest way to create a _Hello World_ project is:

-For this open the **Command Palette** (in the **View** menu, or with the keyboard shortcut), and filter the selection by typing `xpack`;
+- open the **Command Palette** (in the **View** menu, or with the platform specific keyboard shortcut)
+- type `xpack` to filter the list of available commands
-select the **Quick Start a Hello World project (C++, CMAke)**.
+- select the **Quick Start a Hello World project (C++, CMAke)**.

 ![Command Quick Start](assets/docs-images/command-quick-start.png)

 The project creation requires an empty folder.
-The extension requests the location of this folder from the user.
+The xPack extension asks the user for the location of this folder.

-For this test, a folder called `hello` was created in the user home `tmp`.
+For this test, a folder called `tmp/hello` was created in the user home folder.

 ![Create Hello folder](assets/docs-images/create-folder.png)

-Once the folder is selected, the extension invokes `xpm init` to create a new project based on the [@xpack/hello-world-template](https://github.com/xpack/hello-world-template-xpack) which is a separate source xPack.
+Once the folder is selected, the xPack extension invokes `xpm init` to create a new project based on the [@xpack/hello-world-template](https://github.com/xpack/hello-world-template-xpack) which is a separate source xPack.